Creating Time Off Accrual Schedules

 Holiday |

 Click Holiday and select one or more holidays from the list, then click Accept.
-The Holiday Name fills in. |
+The Holiday Name displays. |

 | 5. | Click Save. |